A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons: Physics of the theory of practically empty flux tubes in strong fields of the order

-In contrast to the ``new solar dynamo era'' (see e.g. \cite{Krivodubskij2005,Fan2021,Zhang2022,Zhang2023,Charbonneau2023,Vasil2024}), we used our alternative theory of magnetic flux tubes at strong fields via photons of axion origin.
-The essence of double maximum 11-year sunspot cycles, the source of which is the generation of a magnetic field near the bottom of the convective zone and the subsequent rise of the field from the deep layers to the surface in the photosphere, appear only at strong fields (see Fig.~\ref{fig-meridional-cut}a), which generate a very ``fast'' (on the order of several days; see Eq.~(\ref{eq08-2.19a2}) $\sim 1-2 ~days$) first maximum (see Fig.~\ref{fig-meridional-cut}a), and, as a consequence, the obligatory addition of a section at weak fields (see Fig.~\ref{fig-prim-sec-reconnection}b$_2$,c), at which it is the first maximum that is transformed into a very ``slow'' (on the order of two years!
-See $(\tau_n)_{max} \sim 2.0 ~years$ second maximum (see Fig.~\ref{fig-prim-sec-reconnection}b$_2$,c)!
+In contrast to the ``new solar dynamo era'' (see e.g. \cite{Krivodubskij2005,Fan2021,Zhang2022,Zhang2023,Charbonneau2023,Vasil2024,Kapyla2023,Chatterjee2026}), we used our alternative theory of magnetic flux tubes at strong fields via photons of axion origin.
+The essence of double maximum 11-year sunspot cycles, the source of which is the generation of a magnetic field near the bottom of the convective zone and the subsequent rise of the field from the deep layers to the surface in the photosphere, manifests itself at strong fields only (see Fig.~\ref{fig-prim-sec-reconnection}a, Fig.~\ref{fig-prim-sec-reconnection}b$_2$,c).
+This means that the two maxima are related as follows: the first maximum (the primary reconnection of the empty MFT with $10^7 ~G$ at $0.72 R_{Sun}$; see Figs.~\ref{fig-meridional-cut}a, \ref{fig-prim-sec-reconnection}a), which generates a very ``fast'' velocity to the solar surface (on the order of several days; see Eq.~(\ref{eq08-2.19a2}) $\sim 1-2 ~days$) is transformed into a secondary maximum (the secondary reconnection of the empty MFT with $10^6 ~G$ at $0.85 R_{Sun}$; see Figs.~\ref{fig-meridional-cut}a, \ref{fig-prim-sec-reconnection}a), which then generates a ``very slow'' velocity to the solar surface (on the order of two years; see Eq.~(\ref{eq08-2.37}) of $(\tau_n)_{max} \sim 2.0 ~years$ for Fig.~\ref{fig-prim-sec-reconnection}b$_2$,c).